This post may contain affiliate links. Please read our disclosure policy.

 Southwest Spaghetti Squash Casserole is loaded with chicken, black beans, corn, enchilada sauce and topped with gooey melted cheese!
 A delicious and easy to make casserole that’s gluten-free and a lower carb alternative to pasta or rice.

 It’s been a minute since I made a new recipe using spaghetti squash or even eaten it.
 I’ve had one sitting in my pantry for probably a month and finally decided I better use it before it went bad.
-Instead of stuffing each half of the squash with a delicious filling, I decided to make it more like a casserole or skillet recipe, which you all seem to love.
+Instead of stuffing each half of the squash with a delicious filling, I decided to make it more like a casserole or skillet recipe.

 Casseroles often get a bad reputation for being heavy and full of ingredients that are questionable, canned soup is definitely questionable in my opinion.
 It’s jiggly and makes a gross slurping, burping, suction noise as it falls out of the can.
-Why?!
-And how can it be shelf stable for so dang long?!
+Why?
+And how can it be shelf stable for so long!

 How Do I Make This Vegetarian?